RTOS vs GPOS: A Complete Guide

 The messaging functionality offers a way for the RTOS to communicate with other systems between tasks.
 The messaging services include mailboxes, pipes, message queues, event flags, and semaphores.

-Mailboxes, message queues, and pipes can send messages among tasks while event flags can synchronize all inter-task activities.
+Mailboxes, message queues, and pipes can send messages among tasks, while event flags can synchronize all inter-task activities.
 Also, semaphores can synchronize access to shared resources.

 RTOS (Real-Time Operating Systems) vs GPOS (General Purpose Operating Systems)

-The basic difference between the RTOS and the GPOS is the nature of the application (if it’s time-critical or not or single or multi-purpose).
+The basic difference between the RTOS and the GPOS is the nature of the application (whether it’s time-critical or not or single or multi-purpose).
 A good example of a time-critical system is an automated teller machine.
 A person would wait 4 or 5 seconds to get money from an ATM after pressing the confirm button.
 No one would like to wait five minutes after pressing the confirmation button.

 ATM